 The aim of Football Connect is to provide football playing opportunities for people with para and or intellectual disability, who are not interested in or may not yet be ready to play mainstream football.

-The All Ability League runs in conjunction with the mainstream Junior League from April through to September yearly.
+The All Ability League runs in conjunction with the mainstream Junior League from May through to September yearly.
 Local football clubs have partnered with Football Connect to ensure all players are linked with and play for a Canberra football club.

-The league will consist of eleven rounds from May 27th through to September 2nd with a break after round five for the school holidays and Kanga Cup.
+The league will consist of 12 rounds from May through to September with a break for the school holidays and Kanga Cup.
 Matches will be played at the Hawker Football Centre and local football club home grounds on Saturdays between 9-10:30am.

 Dates: Saturdays May through to September

 Cost: $50 Pre-Season only (four weeks), $90 All Ability League only (12 weeks) or $110 All Ability League and Pre-Season (16 weeks plus club presentation day).
 Registrations are completed online through the play football website.

 If you have any issues when registering please contact Kelly Stirton.

 ‘Futsal Fives’ introduces everyone to the five-a side indoor version of football in a fun, fast paced and friendly environment.
 Futsal Fives runs for seven weeks and is open to players with special needs/all abilities and requires no previous experience.
 Participants take part in drills/activities and games.